fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 CMD ["serve", "dist"] # highlight-line
 ```

-Our CMD now includes square brackets and as a result, we now use the so-called <i>exec form</i> of CMD.
-There are actually **three** different forms for the CMD out of which the exec form is preferred.
-Read the [documentation](https://docs.docker.com/engine/reference/builder/#cmd) for more info.
+Our CMD now includes square brackets and as a result, we now use the <i>exec form</i> of CMD.
+There are actually **three** different forms for CMD, out of which the exec form is preferred.
+Read the [documentation](https://docs.docker.com/reference/dockerfile/#cmd) for more info.

 When we now build the image with _docker build . -t hello-front_ and run it with _docker run -p 5001:3000 hello-front_, the app will be available in http://localhost:5001.

 ### Using multiple stages

-While serve is a <i>valid</i> option we can do better.
+While serve is a <i>valid</i> option, we can do better.
 A good goal is to create Docker images so that they do not contain anything irrelevant.
 With a minimal number of dependencies, images are less likely to break or become vulnerable over time.

-[Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) are designed to split the build process into many separate stages, where it is possible to limit what parts of the image files are moved between the stages.
-That opens possibilities for limiting the size of the image since not all by-products of the build are necessary for the resulting image.
-Smaller images are faster to upload and download and they help reduce the number of vulnerabilities your software may have.
+[Multi-stage builds](https://docs.docker.com/build/building/multi-stage/) are designed to split the build process into many separate stages, where it is possible to limit what parts of the image files are moved between the stages.
+That opens possibilities for limiting the size of the image since not all the by-products of the build are necessary for the resulting image.
+Smaller images are faster to upload and download and they help reduce the number of vulnerabilities that your software may have.

 With multi-stage builds, a tried and true solution like [Nginx](https://en.wikipedia.org/wiki/Nginx) can be used to serve static files without a lot of headaches.
 The Docker Hub [page for Nginx](https://hub.docker.com/_/nginx) tells us the required info to open the ports and "Hosting some simple static content".